bvaughn/react-virtualized/docs/FlexColumn.md

 ```

 A defdault `cellRenderer` is provided that displays an attribute as a simple string
-You should override this default method if your data is some other type of object.
+You should override this default method if your data is some other type of object or requires custom formatting.